shivampathak91/argus-risk-intelligence/README.md

 This project was created as part of the Google Kaggle Agentic AI & Vibe Coding course.

 It was built using an AI-first development workflow, where AI coding agents generated and iteratively refined the code based on prompts and feedback.
-The focus of the project is the system design, agent orchestration, feature integration, and overall user experience.v
+The focus of the project is the system design, agent orchestration, feature integration, and overall user experience.

+---

 ### Development Guidelines